myang29/COMP90024-Assign2/analysis/readme.md

 3. wrath_word.csv
    A text file contains keywords which indicates Wrath emotion.

-4. sa2.json
+4. capital.csv
-   A json file of SA2 polygon used for matching the twitter location by corresponding SA2 Code.
+   A csv file with Australian capital cities and its coordinates

 5. analysis.py
    preprocess raw twitter data, conduct sentiment analysis, and matching SA2 polygons, and save result to couchDB as Processed_twit